Long Island City is One of NYC’s Oldest & Newest Neighborhoods

 Long Island City is considered to be one of the hottest real estate markets not only in Queens, but in all of NYC.
 Over the past decade literally thousands upon thousands of new condos and apartments have been erected along the Queens side of the East River, supported in part by NYC.
 NYC has spent hundreds of millions of dollars [if not more] improving the roads, parks and subway system to support all of the new developments.
 Hence it’s fast become one of the ‘newest’ neighborhoods in Queens & NYC.

-Artists, Professionals, Manufacturers and Public Housing
+A Diverse Neighborhood of Artists, Professionals, Manufacturers and Public Housing

 LIC is now home to many former Manhattanites and Brooklyners, many of whom have begun raising families in the neighborhood.
 Prior to the arrival of these new neighbors, LIC was and still is, the home to many artists, manufacturers and a couple of the largest public housing projects in the nation.
 One of the neighborhood charms is the peaceful coexistence of this mosaic of the ethnicities, professions and economic strata.